 - In the lower-right corner of the page, click Next.

 Note The value is set to Include full data + incremental data.
-DTS synchronizes historical data from the source Codis cluster to the destination Redis database before synchronizing incremental data.
+DTS synchronizes historical data from the source Codis cluster to the destination Redis database, and then synchronizes incremental data.

 - In the lower-right corner of the page, click Precheck.